timothyakintayo/Procurement_Automation/README.md

 🔹 Approvals receive a request via Outlook and Teams
 🔹 Approval/Rejection is done based on First-to-Respond logic

-Trigger: When an item is created in SharePoint
-Action: Route approval request to first responder (Power Automate) via Teams & Email
-Update: Store approval outcome in SharePoint & notify requestor
 ### 🚀 Deployment and Usage
 - Publish PowerApps: Share the app with users in the organization.
 - Grant Power Automate Access: Ensure the workflow has permissions to run